 SEC.
 958. Such bill shall be verified by the oath of the guardian, and shall set forth plainly and distinctly all the estate, real and personal, to which the infant is entitled, and all the facts which, in the opinion of the guardian, are calculated to show whether the interest of his ward 87, s.
 1, v.
-5, pp. 621, will be promoted by such sale or not.
+5, pp. 621, proper person on oath.